 1. Mash the cherries by hands, mashing each berry.
 Pour the obtained mass into a fermentation container (with pits

 or without them).
 Add water and sugar.

-2. Dilute yeasts according to the manual on label and then add them into the must.
+2. Dilute yeasts according to the manual on the label and then add them to the must.

-4. After 7-14 days the fermentation will stop (the water seal will stop bubbling, the brew will get brighter and sourer, there will be sediment at the bottom).
+4. After 7-14 days the fermentation will stop (Airlock will stop bubbling, the brew will get brighter and sourer, there will be sediment at the bottom).

 5. I suggest filtering the brew through gauze before starting the distillation process in order to prevent the pulp from burning during heating.

 6. During the distillation, it is preferable to draw off first 300-350 ml of the yield into a separate container.
 That’s a harmful distillate that spoils the moonshines taste.
 Finish drawing off the main product while the potency of the yield drops below 40 degrees.

 7. To improve the quality perform second distillation (draw off first 50-100 ml separately), diluting the distillate with water to 20 degrees in advance.